Shane-IL/ReactTimerApp/readme.md

-A Timer App for React, from tutroial for learning react
+A Timer App for React, from tutorial for learning react.